 Compensation during campus closures or delayed openings

-Compensation during periods of inclement weather follow collective bargaining agreements (CBAs) and UO policies and procedures.
-For detailed explanation and guidelines, please review the applicable CBA or policy.
+Compensation during periods of inclement weather follows collective bargaining agreements (CBAs) and UO policies and procedures.
+General guidance is available for faculty and officers of administration, and for SEIU employees.
+For more detailed explanation and guidelines, and information for other employee groups, please review the applicable CBA or policy.

 Guidance is highly dependent on the circumstances of a particular closure or delayed opening.
 Therefore, more information about compensation during periods of inclement weather will be issued if/when a weather event occurs.